- Part I / Part II GMP Border: Terms of Application for Organic Products

 The complexity of biopharmaceutical manufacturing processes requires continuous improvement.
-As shown in figure 1, the expansion of manufacturing capacity worldwide has resulted in the multiplication of links between production facilities as well as the increasing need for storage or transportation of media, intermediate, BDS, and drug products between sites over the world.
+As shown in Figure 1, the expansion of manufacturing capacity worldwide has resulted in the multiplication of links between production facilities and the need for intermediate storage of media, intermediate, BDS, and drug products between sites over the world.

 Outsourcing to contract manufacturing organizations (CMOs) offers a solution to the capacity constraints and reduces the total risks associated with building internal capacity; however, a robust and validated manufacturing process (2), including product transportation between facilities, is then required.

-Single-use technology (SUT) continues to expand because of its potential for reducing both capital and operating expenses.
-The growing adoption of single-use, especially in critical process steps, has increased the need for product quality, robustness, and integrity.
-Depending on the manufacturing process organization and the level of outsourcing, the challenge of safe and robust BDS transportation becomes a crucial step from a risk analysis point of view.
-These shipments, increasingly performed in single-use bags, require thorough validation protocols to demonstrate their integrity and protection of the drug substances.
-The ASTM (3) and ISTA (4) both provide standardized validation methods using a variety of simulated shipping hazards.
-These tests are qualitative by nature with simple pass-fail criteria, therefore it is important that the robustness and failure modes of shipping systems are evaluated under real transfer conditions.
+Single-use technology (SUT) continues to expand because of its potential for both capital and operating expenses.
+The growing adoption of single-use, especially in critical process steps, robustness, and integrity.
+Depending on the manufacturing process and the level of outsourcing, the challenge of safe and robust.
+These shipments, which are important in their own right, require close validation protocols to demonstrate their integrity and protection of the substance.
+The ASTM (3) and ISTA (4) provide standardized validation methods using a variety of simulated shipping hazards.
+These tests are qualitative by nature with simple pass-fail criteria, therefore it is important that the robustness and failure modes of shipping are evaluated under real transfer conditions.

 Regulatory agencies like FDA (5), EMA (6) or EU (7) emphasize the need for end-user to ensure that their drug processes produce consistent and reproducible results which meet the quality standard of the drug product.
 Validation is “Establishing documented evidence that provides a high degree of assurance that a specific process” including shipping “will consistently produce a product meeting its pre-determined specifications and quality attributes” (FDA).